shsiena/shsiena/README.md

 - I started with Arduino as a hobbyist back in 2014 and I've been programming and building in my free time ever since.

-- Some people have train autism, I have fighter jet, tank and computer autism.
+- Some people have train autism, I have fighter jet and computer autism.

 ## Currently